Chinenye-VN/project_2/README.md

 This application is a simple [Flask application](https://flask.palletsprojects.com/en/1.1.x/quickstart/#a-minimal-application), ready to be deployed, for your SFIA2 project.

-The following information should be everything you need to complete the project.

 ## Brief

 The application must: